Otuke language

 Otuke (Otuque, Otuqui) is an extinct language of the Macro-Jê family, related to Bororo.
 Otuke territory included what is now the Otuquis National Park and Integrated Management Natural Area in eastern Bolivia.
+It is only known from a wordlist recorded in 1831.
+The Kovareka (Covareca) and Kuruminaka (Curuminaca) languages, both extinct and poorly known, were close to Otuke, and have sometimes been considered dialects.

 Etymology

 Combès (2012) suggests that -toki ~ -tuki ~ -tuke (also present in the ethynonym Gorgotoqui) is likely related to the Bororo animate plural suffix -doge (i.e., used to form plural nouns for ethnic groups).
 Hence, the name Otuqui (Otuke) was likely etymologically related to the name Gorgotoqui.

-Other varieties
+Varieties

 Loukotka (1968)

 Several attested extinct Bororoan varieties were either dialects of Otuke or closely related: